i dont feel loved

 “I could not keep on saying “I don’t feel loved” anymore and not act on my insecurities,” she said, adding, “Doug is a little shy and I knew he would have found it difficult to restart the conversation.
 So, I started scheduling movie nights as we used to at the beginning of our relationship.
 It would often lead to intimacy.
 And guess what?
 This worked.
 We eventually started going out on more dates too.”

 Here are some habits you and your partner can develop to strengthen your relationship:

 - Practice empathy and gratitude

-- If one partner is angry and venting their thoughts out, the other partner can remain silent till they’ve cooled down.
-You can talk and resolve your issues when they aren’t bursting out of anger
+- If one partner is angry and venting their thoughts, the other partner can remain silent till they’ve cooled down.
+You can talk and resolve your issues when they aren’t bursting with anger

 - Perform acts of service without expecting anything in return

 - Talk about expectations and find out how you can manage them as a healthy couple

 3. Tell your partner “I don’t feel loved”

 Dealing with an issue in a straightforward way could bring unexpected and quick results.
 Telling your partner “I don’t feel loved” instead of sulking could help revive a conversation.
 Joie said that it was absolutely alright to tell your partners that you are not feeling loved.
 “Once you have told them, give your partner some time to change their behavior.
 You can also help them understand what you seek by confessing the fact that you feel unloved,” she said.